haskellweekly/haskellweekly/data/newsletter/issue-201.markdown

   > Originally, I wanted to write a complete guide to lazy evaluation, but then.

 - [Optimizing a maze with graph theory, genetic algorithms, and Haskell](https://medium.com/@cdsmithus/optimizing-a-maze-with-graph-theory-genetic-algorithms-and-haskell-e3702dd6439f) by Chris Smith
-  > Lately, I’ve been working on a side project that became a fun exercise in both graph theory and genetic algorithms.
+  > Lately, I've been working on a side project that became a fun exercise in both graph theory and genetic algorithms.

 - [Template Haskell Workshop](https://dfithian.github.io/2020/02/29/template-haskell-workshop.html) by Dan Fithian
-  > Today I’m writing to announce that I have posted a Template Haskell workshop on my GitHub in case anyone wants more exposure to learning about it or using it.
+  > Today I'm writing to announce that I have posted a Template Haskell workshop on my GitHub in case anyone wants more exposure to learning about it or using it.

 - [Uploading Package to Hackage](https://svejcar.dev/posts/2020/02/29/uploading-package-to-hackage/) by Vaclav Svejcar
   > I found the process not to be as straightforward as I expected, so I decided to sum up my experience in this blog post, both for future myself and for anyone else interested.